 Currently, our Certificate of Incorporation provides that (i) the removal of any director from our Board (with or without cause), and (ii) the adoption, repeal, alteration or amendment of our By-laws, each requires the affirmative vote of the holders of at least a majority of the combined voting power of the then outstanding shares of all classes and series of capital stock of the Company entitled generally to vote in the election of directors of the Company.
 This is a higher approval threshold than is required for other stockholder action (other than for the election of directors) under our By-laws or under the default approval threshold provided by the Delaware General Corporation Law (the "DGCL"), which require the approval of only a majority of shares present in person or presented by proxy at the meeting and entitled to vote.
-Our Board has concluded that this voting threshold is unnecessarily high and should conform to the standard needed for stockholder action (other than for the election of directors) under our By-laws.
-The Board therefore recommends that these higher vote requirements be deleted from our Certificate of Incorporation so that the stockholder vote required to remove a director from our Board or to adopt, repeal, alter or amend our By-laws requires the same level of support from our stockholders as would be required for other stockholder action (other than for the election of directors), subject to higher vote standards required by law.
+Our Board has concluded that this voting threshold is unnecessarily high and should conform to the standard needed for stockholder action (other than for the election so that the stockholder vote required to remove a director from our Board or to adopt, repeal, alter or amend our By-laws requires the same level of support from our stockholders as would be required for other stockholder action (other than for the election of directors), subject to higher vote standards required by law.

-If this proposal is approved, the revised Articles V and VII of our Certificate of Incorporation will read as follows, with terms to be deleted shown struck out.
+If this proposal is approved, the revised Articles V and VII of our Certificate of Incorporation will read as follows, with terms to be deleted shown struck-out.